Thith-thith/T-Type/README.md

-# OpenType 🖮
+# T-Type 🖮

-OpenType is a minimalistic typing speed testing app built with React and TailwindCSS that highly inspired by [MonkeyType](https://www.monkeytype.com).
-The app allows users to test and improve their typing speed and accuracy.
-The app provides a user-friendly interface and intuitive feedback on typing performance.
+ T-Type is a sleek, minimalist typing speed tester crafted with React and Tailwind CSS, drawing inspiration from the popular [MonkeyType](https://www.monkeytype.com).
+Designed to help you master the keyboard, T-Type offers a clean interface and insightful feedback on your typing performance.
+Sharpen your skills, track your progress, and become a typing pro with T-Type.
 ## Live Demo

-Check out the live demo [here](https://estifanos12.github.io/OpenType/).
+Check out the live demo [here](https://t-type.vercel.app/).

 ## Current Features